There are thousands of apps for Apple Watch. The tiny snag is that most of them aren’t much cop.

 Some misunderstand how a wearable is best used, and demand you spend too long with your wrist in front of your face, while others only briefly impress.
 That’s not good enough for us.
 We want apps that are clever and well-designed – and also that we return to on a regular basis.

 That, then, is what this list is all about: the best Apple Watch apps we’re actively using.
-On this page, you’ll find all-important health and exercise apps.
-Our other pages cover travel and essentials, productivity apps, and entertainment and games.

 The best Apple Watch exercise and health apps

 Get fitter through Apple’s little helper having you work out, run, and sleep more soundly.

 This app broke a couple of the Stuff team, but we nonetheless heartedly recommend it for a quick calorie burn.
 All you need is your Apple Watch – Streaks Workout functions independently of the iOS app – and the will to work up a bit of a sweat.